 International Travel Guidance

-• For personal trips and non-Jefferson-sponsored travel, employees should get prior approval from their supervisor, administrator, and their HR business partner.
+• For personal trips and non-Jefferson-sponsored travel, employees and visitors should get prior approval from their supervisor, administrator, and their HR business partner.

 • Make sure to take in the visa considerations for your destination in advance and apply for an appropriate visa (as per requirement).